tom4sg/flitesmith/README.md

 ## Overview

-Flitesmith is a playful, experimental platform inspired by [LangChain's LangSmith](https://smith.langchain.com/), but designed for use with Flite AI.
+Flitesmith is an experimental platform inspired by [LangChain's LangSmith](https://smith.langchain.com/), but designed for use with Flite AI.
 It provides a streamlit frontend for for managing interacting with a chatbot, and viewing the RAG snippets AI responses used as context.

 ---